pertoyra/dotfiles/README.md

 ### Local/private Git configuration

-Instead of using `.bash_profile.local` to do Git configuration you may also create a `.gitconfig.local` which will be included in `.gitconfig`.
+Instead of using `.bash_profile.local` to do Git configuration you may instead create a `.gitconfig.local` which will be included in `.gitconfig`.

 This file can contain any Git config settings.